-Several cases have wrestled with the issue of which rights each co-parent has concerning where to send children to school.
+Several cases have wrestled with the issue of which rights each parent with joint custody has concerning where to send children to school.
 In Madison v.
 Davis, the California Supreme court addressed the rights of divorced parents when their child enters school.
-The Madison case involved the rights of the two divorced co-parents and their pre-school aged child.
+The Madison case involved the rights of the two divorced co-parents and their pre-school-aged child.

 There are multiple methods used to decide where to send your children to religious services.
 Courts often attempt to balance competing parental concerns about the child’s religious upbringing.
 While courts must protect an individual parent’s right to the free exercise of religion, courts must ultimately ensure that the best interests of the child are protected.

 The Supreme Court has not yet articulated its opinion on religious upbringing and shared custody.
 With no uniform national law in place, states apply a variety of legal tests.
 The three most common tests applied by state courts are:

 - Whether restricting a parent’s religious practices will cause “actual or substantial” harm to the child,

 - If restricting a parent’s religious practices “might harm” the child in the future, and

 - If the custodial parent objects to the noncustodial parent’s religious activities.